Kachi-Awaji/GIT-intro/Lesson-1.md

 ![Code Editor](./screenshots/8-CodeEditor.png)
 ##### Code Editor...

-This dialog box lets you pick the default text editor you want Git to work with.
+This dialog box lets you pick your preffered text editor.
 GIT is a command-line tool (more on that later), and works mostly by typing text or commands on screen.
-Click the drop-down to pick your preferred text editor, or click Next to leave it as default.
+Click the drop-down to pick your text editor, or click Next to leave it as default.

 The next few dialog boxes contain features for advanced users.
 Click "Next" to go through them, until the installation begins.
 ![Installation Finally](./screenshots/9-InstallationFinally.png)